thisisrandy/igo/README.md

    for your database.
 Note that `DATABASE_URL` follows the variable used in [heroku applications](https://devcenter.heroku.com/articles/heroku-postgresql#connecting-in-python)
-8. If running the AI server on another machine, set `AI_SERVER_URL` to the correct host and port.
-A local default will be used otherwise.
-Note that the AI server also requires `DATABASE_URL`, though it needn't point to the same database as the game server

 **NOTE**: If the server is handling a large number of simultaneous connections, it will be limited by the system open file limit, which may be set to a small